RubyOffTheRailsTAMU/PhD-Application-Review-System/README.md

 GOOGLE_CLIENT_SECRET=
 ```

 Then, you should add your `@tamu.edu` email to the `app/assets/whitelist.txt` file.
-Then you can use your TAMU email to login the review system.
+Then you can use your TAMU email to log into the review system.

-Refer this for any more specific information. https://medium.com/@jenn.leigh.hansen/google-oauth2-for-rails-ba1bcfd1b863
+Refer to this for any more specific information: https://medium.com/@jenn.leigh.hansen/google-oauth2-for-rails-ba1bcfd1b863

 ### Public Key and Private Key